Vegan Face Oils for Glow, Calm, and Real Results

 ✅ Pros

-• Lightweight feel that does not overwhelm oily skin
+• Lighter feel that is easier for oily skin to tolerate

-• Comforting when skin is both irritated and breakout-prone
+• Useful when skin feels both irritated and breakout-prone

 ❌ Cons

-• Herbal aroma can be strong for sensitive noses
+• Herbal scent may be too strong for some users

-• Essential-oil components may not suit reactive skin
+• Essential-oil components may not suit very reactive skin

 Check Price on Amazon